canonical/operator-workflows/README.md

 More information about Trivy testing can be found [here](TRIVY.MD).

-When writing integration tests, the following posargs will be automatically passed to the `integration` target:
+When running the integration tests, the following posargs will be automatically passed to the `integration` target:
-- --charm-file: The name of the charm artifact generated prior to the integration tests run
+- --charm-file [charm_file_name]: The name of the charm artifact generated prior to the integration tests run
+- --series [series]: As defined in the `series` configuration described option above
+- -k [module]: As defined in the `modules` configuration option described above
+- --keep-models
+- --model testing: Only for tests running on a microk8s substrate
 - One parameter per resource defined in the `metadata.yaml` of the charm, containing a reference to the built image

 * publish_charm: Publishes the charm and its resources to appropriate channel, as defined [here](https://github.com/canonical/charming-actions/tree/main/channel).
 The following parameters are available for this workflow: